Sign up to our Newsletter

 5. What Is the Difference Between a Mediator and an Arbitrator?

-The key difference between a mediator and an arbitrator is the fact that while mediators help two or more parties come to an agreement, an arbitrator has the power to make binding decisions.
+The key difference between a mediator and an arbitrator is that mediators help two or more parties come to an agreement, and an arbitrator has the power to make binding decisions.

 A mediator negotiates and facilitates conversations and decisions between two or more parties, and an arbitrator makes the final decision after listening to the evidence.